yardnsm/node-mashov/README.md

 Type: `boolean`<br>
 Default: `false`

+If `true`, will query all the conversations that has an attachment.
+If `false`, it'll query conversations with or without attachments.

 ###### fromDate
 ###### toDate

 Type: `string`<br>
 Format: `YYYY-MM-DD`

-> An example for a valid query:
+> **An example for a valid query:**
 > ```javascript
 > {
 >   in: 'unread',
 >   sender: 'teacher',
 >   receiver: 'student',
 >   subject: 'Bring your books tomorrow',
 >   attachment: true,
 >   dromDate: '2017-05-01'